 Counsel and the compliance officer must take a proactive approach to overpayments and educate appropriate staff to identify and promptly report any overpayment to the compliance officer or senior management.
 Counsel should be used or engaged to oversee the reporting and repayment of any overpayments.
 The process for reporting overpayments is set by CMS and it differs greatly from the HHS-OIG Provider Self-Disclosure Protocol described below.

 CMS requires that any overpayments must be reported within 60 days using an applicable claims adjustment, credit balance, or self-reported refund.
 The report of an overpayment is generally made to the applicable Medicare Administrative Contractor, and the provider generally has six to eight months to fully identify and refund any overpayments.
 If the client is unable to make the refund, it is important to contact the CMS contractor immediately to make arrangements.
 The overpayment lookback period is six years.

-Chapman Law Group is a multi-state health care law firm.
-For 35years, we have defended the rights of health care professionals, providers, and corporations involved in the delivery of healthcare at all levels.
-We handle claims involving False Claims, Anti-Kickback, Stark, Civil Monetary Penalty, DEA Controlled Substance Act violations, compliance-related issues including Medicare, Medicaid, and private pay, OIG investigations, audits of all types, professional licensing, state and federal criminal charges, civil and administrative actions, peer review and credentialing issues, HIPAA compliance, and much more involving health care professionals.
-We believe the dedicated men and women who provide health care deserve an exceptional defense when their integrity and actions are called into question.
+Chapman Law Group is a multistate health care law firm.
+For 35 years, we have defended the rights of health care professionals, providers, and corporations involved in the delivery of healthcare at all levels.
+We handle matters involving False Claims, Anti-Kickback, Stark, Civil Monetary Penalty, DEA Controlled Substance Act violations.
+Contact us to learn more about what we can do for your practice.